Restore HyWorks Controller

 Click Delete displayed against one of the entries to remove the secondary controller entry.

-Manually configure permission for SQL Server on default Backup Directory
+Manually configure permission for SQL Server on the default Backup Directory

-This one-time configuration can help in achieving a convenient way of backup restore from the default directory and avoiding any possible permission issue on the server.
+This one-time configuration can help achieve a convenient backup and restore from the default directory and avoid any possible permission issues on the server.

 The intention is to provide full control to the MSSQLSERVER account on the default backup directory, which is,